kubedb/docs/docs/guides/qdrant/autoscaler/storage/database.md

 #### Create QdrantAutoscaler Object

-In order to set up storage autoscaling for this cluster database, we have to create a `QdrantAutoscaler` CR with our desired configuration.
+In order to set up storage autoscaling for this database, we have to create a `QdrantAutoscaler` CR with our desired configuration.
 Below is the YAML of the `QdrantAutoscaler` object that we are going to create:

 ```yaml
 apiVersion: autoscaling.kubedb.com/v1alpha1